 Want to make more of your iPhone's camera?
 An add-on lens can let you capture wider views, as well as zoom in even closer on the action.
 Shiftcam's 2 Pro lenses are some of the largest we've tested, but they also produce some great results.
+It's why Shiftcam is one of the best iPhone lenses you can get, especially for those who want a telephoto lens.

 These lenses are HUGE.
 I thought Sandmarc's lenses were large, but Shiftcam's are even bigger.
 With the lens attached to your iPhone, you're never going to be able to stuff the phone into your pants pocket.
 At 2.3 ounces and 2.6 ounces for the wide and telephoto lenses, respectively, Sandmarc's offerings are also some of the heaviest lenses we've tested.